 Building skills to make life worth living!

-Dialectical behavior therapy (DBT) provides clients with new skills to manage painful emotions and decrease conflict in relationships.
+Dialectical Behavior Therapy-Informed (DBT) provides clients with new skills to manage painful emotions and decrease conflict in relationships.

 - Pre-Teens and Teens who have some challenges in the following areas:

 - Emotional dysregulation